Karolyi Ranch: History

 In 1983, following his defection to the U.S., Béla Károlyi purchased 40 acres of the Sam Houston National Forest, where the camp is located.
-A year later, gymnastics facilities and cabins were built and the ranch was open for summer camp.
+A year later, gymnastics facilities and cabins were built and the ranch was opened for summer camp.

 After Mary Lou Retton won a gold medal at the 1984 Olympics the ranch's enrollment increased to 1,400 students.
 From 1986 to 1989, the property expanded to 2,000 acres.
 The ranch had a state-of-the-art women's artistic gymnastics facility as well as a dance room, medical room, office, rhythmic gym, trampoline and tumble gym, and a sports acro gym.
 It also had athletes' and coaches' cabins, dining halls, meeting rooms, TV room and a cafeteria.

 The camp portion of the property was about 36 acre.
 In 2001, the ranch was designated by USA Gymnastics as the U.S. Women's National Gymnastics Training Center.
 In 2011, the Karolyi Ranch was recognized as a U.S. Olympic Training Site by the United States Olympic Committee.

 In January 2018, USA Gymnastics terminated its lease of the Karolyi Ranch during the sentencing phase of the trial of Larry Nassar, who was found guilty of numerous acts of sexual assault against young gymnasts, many of which took place at the facility, where parents were not allowed to be present.
 A lawsuit was filed against the Károlyis in 2016 alleging that they had known about and "turned a blind-eye to the sexual abuse".

-On January 25, 2018, the Ranch announced the permanent closure of the facility on its website.
-On January 30, 2018, the Texas Rangers took over the criminal investigation of the ranch.
+On 25 January 2018, the Ranch announced the permanent closure of the facility on its website.
+On 30 January 2018, the Texas Rangers took over the criminal investigation of the ranch.

 In June 2021, Voyager Group LTD, which is tied to a local lumber company, purchased the property for $6 million from a business entity run by the Karolyis, according to a KPRC 2 news Investigation.
 Following the sale, the Karolyis made a trip to Romania.
 "They're not in the best of health and it requires a lot of upkeep out at the ranch, and they just couldn't do it anymore," said David Berg, the attorney representing the Karolyis.